Last updated: December 23, 2017 at 16:48 pm

 “Go and make disciples of all nations, baptizing them in the name of the Father, the Son and the Holy Spirit”.

-I have never read anywhere in the bible where it said “go and make slaves out of the every nation, beating them, maltreating them, keeping them in confinement and putting them to force labor”.
+I have never read anywhere in the bible where it said “go and make slaves out of the every nation, beating them, maltreating them, keeping them in confinement and putting them to forced labor.”

 Will God plunder the souls of those Americans who enslaved the Africans?
 I dare not judge.

 British settlers in the south of the then “British America” agreed that they felt the brunt of oppression at the hands of King George of England.
-Yet they at the same time saw no wrong in oppression and enslavement African.
+Yet they, at that same time, saw no wrong in oppression and enslavement of Africans.

-“We hold these truths to be self evident: that all men were created equal, and are endowed by their creator with the right to life, liberty and the pursuit of happiness”.
+“We hold these truths to be self evident: that all men were created equal, and are endowed by their creator with certain unalienable rights…among these, the right to life, liberty and the pursuit of happiness.”

 Is there an implication in those lines that “all men” is supposed to mean “all white men”?